ansleya/ensc424-waste-classification/README.md

 #### modelTesting.py
 This is where we test an existeing model with the testing data, finding its testing accuracy while asl generating a figure with images and the predicitons of those images with our model

+This Code is fully custom

 #### filePartition.py
 This is a quick way to partition the data files into the coreesponding customizable ratios of Training, Validation, and Testing

+This Code is fully custom